Skip to Content

 It’s a cool and eclectic part of Portland, Maine!

-Insider tip: We stayed at the Holiday Inn by the Bay, which is right across the street from the Portland Museum of Art and the rest of the Arts District.
+Insider tip: We stayed at the Holiday Inn by the Bay, across the street from the Portland Museum of Art and the rest of the Arts District.

 [irp posts=”10734″ name=”An Easy Way to Explore Portland: Portland Explorer City and Lighthouse Tour”]